jonathanchiu/fetchlr/README.md

 # Fetchlr
 Fetchlr is a web application that allows a user to "fetch" specific posts from a given Tumblr username/blog and post type.
 It queries data from the [Tumblr API] and parses variously formatted (format depends on the post type) JSON objects, fetches the posts corresponding to the specified post type, and displays them for the user.

-Fetchlr seeks to mitigate and provide specific functionalities that Tumblr lacks, mainly:
+Fetchlr seeks to mitigate the scenarios outlined under "Motivation," and provide specific functionalities that Tumblr lacks, mainly:
   - Getting posts of a specific post type (e.g. text, photo, audio) from a blog
   - Getting posts of a specific post type from liked posts of a blog